Cian-H/invenio-config-iform/INSTALL.rst

 Installation
 ============

-invenio-config-tugraz is on PyPI so all you need is:
+invenio-config-iform is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install invenio-config-tugraz
+   $ pip install invenio-config-iform